dragonscypher/Galactic-Guardians/README.md

 ```bash
 python Galactic_Guardians.py --mode server
 ```

 ### Client Mode

 Connect to a server:
 ```bash
 python Galactic_Guardians.py --mode client --ip <server_ip>
 ```
-Replace <server_ip> with the actual IP address of the server.
+Replace `<server_ip>` with the actual IP address of the server.

 ## 📚 Usage

   Spaceship Controls:

   - Move Up: W
   - Move Down: S
   - Move Left: A
   - Move Right: D
   - Fire Laser: Space

    Game Objective:

    - Navigate your spaceship to avoid incoming attacks.
-        - Destroy enemy ships to gain points.
-        - Compete with other players to achieve the highest score.
+   - Destroy enemy aliens and compete for the highest score.
+   - Play against a computer opponent or join with friends for multiplayer action.

+## Game Flow

+- **Start Screen**: Press **ENTER** to begin your adventure.
+- **Gameplay**: Control your spaceship, fire lasers, and avoid enemy attacks.
+- **Game Over**: When hit by an enemy, the game ends.
+Scores are displayed, and you can restart by pressing **R**.

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.